 Waffle Maker Use and Care Tips

-There are some things that you can do to make sure that you have the best possible experience when it comes to making your waffles.
+You can do some things to make sure that you have the best possible experience when it comes to making your waffles.

 Accessories for your Waffle Maker…

-There are a few tools out there that can really help you with making the waffles and removing them from the pan.
+There are a few tools that can really help you make the waffles and remove them from the pan.

 A batter dispenser is another handy tool.
 We use one when we make our cupcakes, muffins, pancakes, and waffles.
 Not only does it cut down on the mess, but it also allows you to measure out how much batter you use, which means that you can make uniform waffles every time.